Pliva 434 Pill: Trazodone Hydrochloride

 - Unusual bruising or bleeding

-It is important to speak to a healthcare professional about the full risks and benefits of Pliva 434, especially in younger individuals.
+It is important to speak to a healthcare professional about the full risks and benefits of Pliva 434 and 433, especially in younger individuals.
 The drug has been reported to increase suicidal thinking at the beginning of treatment or when dosing changes occur.

 Other health risks that have been associated with the use of trazodone hydrochloride include: